irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 15.help
 Quiz
-How do you get quick command line help for built-in bash commands?=
+How do you get quick command line help for built-in bash commands?=help